iotaledger/cxc-slu-authenticity/one-shot-device/README.md

 ## Description

-One-Shot-Device is a microservice that allows the creator to register and authenticate devices for the CityXChange.
-It uses Integration Services and IOTA SSI.
+One-Shot-Device is a microservice that allows the creator to register and authenticate devices for the CityXChange project.
+It leverages the APIs of the Integration Services to create identities of SLUs and create channels where measured data will be tracked.

 <p align="center">
   <img src="./one-shot-microservice-diagram.png" alt="one-shot-device-microservice diagram"/>